microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.8.md

 For backward compatibility the global `JSX` namespace is used as a fallback if none was defined on the factory function.
 Combined with the per-file `@jsx` pragma, each file can have a different JSX factory.

-# New `--emitDeclarationsOnly`
+# New `--emitDeclarationOnly`

-`--emitDeclarationsOnly` allows for *only* generating declaration files; `.js`/`.jsx` output generation will be skipped with this flag.
+`--emitDeclarationOnly` allows for *only* generating declaration files; `.js`/`.jsx` output generation will be skipped with this flag.
 The flag is useful when the `.js` output generation is handled by a different transpiler like Babel.